-My research primarily centers on network formation within organisations and their impact on attitudes and behaviour of individual employees.
 I have also been working on the development of methods for analyzing networks, on imputation techniques for solving missing data problems and on methods for building social support typologies for ego-networks.
-In recent work I have applied exponential random graph models (p* models) to study cultural participation, inter-organisational networks, and (co)sponsorship among US senators.
+In addition, I have applied exponential random graph models (ERGM/p* models) to study cultural participation, inter-organisational networks, and (co)sponsorship among US senators.